codeByFrank/movie-recommender-mlops/README.md

    - (d) Verify inside MySQL the number of rows, run: docker compose exec -T mysql-ml mysql -N -B -uapp -pmysql -hmysql-ml -D movielens -e "SELECT COUNT(*) FROM ratings;"

-      it should be 0 at the time
+      Ratings should be 0 at the time

 4. Verify UIs are reachable